tgeisse/UserDefaultsObservation/README.md

 * Double
 * Float

+* RawRepresentable where RawType is in the list above
-* Array where Element is in the above list
+* Array where Element is in the list above
-* Dictionary where Key == String && Value is in the above list
+* Dictionary where Key == String && Value is in the list above

 ## Unsupported Types

 Unsupported times should throw an error during compile time.
 The error will be displayed as if it is in the macro, but it is likely the type that is the issue.
 Should this variable need to be kept on the class, then it may need to be `@ObservableUserDefaultsIgnored`.

 # Change Log

+## 0.5.1

+* Removed a warning that would be presented if using a RawRepresentable with a CloudProperty
+* Added extra type conformance for RawRepresentables

 ## 0.5.0